Hamzah-Muhammad/PricingWebapp/README.md

 The purpose of this web application is to visualize real-time stock prices

-(t+1) stock price is calculated using tthe GBM Formula
+(t+1) stock price is calculated using the GBM Formula

 ## How to Run the App